Announcement

 – Students who are currently in Class 12 and are yet to appear for their Board exams are also eligible to apply. - Age Limit:– There is no specific age limit for appearing in the CUET 2025-26 exam.
 However, candidates must fulfill the age criteria (if any) set by the University/Institution/Organization to which they seek admission.

-- Nationality Criteria:– Candidates must be Indian citizens to be eligible for the CUET exam.
+- Nationality Criteria:– Candidates must be Indian citizens to be eligible for the CUET exam.- Additionally, individuals belonging to the following categories are also eligible:

 a.
 Constituent subjects of Nepal and Bhutan.